julisa99/Lovebox/README.md

 If this is different from the previous one, then the algorithm looks into the second line, if it contains a "t", then the microcontroller expects a text and shows the message on the display.
 If there is another character, e.g. a "b", then an image is expected.
 For the picture I use the website: https://www.dcode.fr/binary-image.
 There you can upload your black and white image and set the target width to 128 pixels.
 The image will then be converted to "0" and "1" only, so each black pixel becomes a 0 and each white pixel a 1.
 You can then simply enter this string in the third line of your text document on gist.github.
 So your text document could look like this:

 ![](https://i.imgur.com/07qDPxb.png)

+## Recommended forks

+Marcel (co-founder of ThingPulse, which provides the open-source display driver used in the project) was one of the first, who [wrote about my project and added more photos of the soldering](https://frightanic.com/iot/the-lovebox-a-gift-from-a-maker/).
+Feel also free to check out [Julian's fork using the Arduino Nano 33 IoT](https://github.com/JulianBeaulieu/DIY-LoveBox).

 ###### tags: `Lovebox` `Instruction`